April 2019 archive

 Canon EOS R Review – Photography Life

-2018 was a big year for mirrorless cameras with Nikon, Canon, and Panasonic all announcing their first full-frame mirrorless systems.
+[ad_1] 2018 was a big year for mirrorless cameras with Nikon, Canon, and Panasonic all announcing their first full-frame mirrorless systems.
 Nikon struck first when it released the Nikon Z-series cameras in the summer, but Canon wasn’t too far behind when they introduced the EOS R a couple of months later.
-Over the years, Canon has …
+Over the years, Canon …

 Continue reading